weaviate/weaviate-graphql-prototype/README.md

 - Run: `graphql get-schema`
 The result will be in `./schema.graphql`

-To get the full schema definitions by a graphql introspection query:
+To get the full schema definitions in markdown by a graphql introspection query:
-- Install: `npm install -g graphdoq`
+- Install `npm install -g graphql-markdown`
-- DESCRIBE HOW TO DO INTROSPECTION AND GET THE SCHEMA GENERATED DOCUMENTATION
-- Run: `graphdoc -s ./introspection_result.json -o documentation` The result will be in the folder `documentation`
+- Run `graphql-markdown ./path/to/schema.graphql > schema.md`

 ## Documentation